Nimsara-boop/rue1nine/README.md

-## E-Commerce Website for RUE1NINE
+# E-Commerce Website for RUE1NINE

 A modern responsive e-commerce website for a clothing brand, built with React, Tailwind CSS, and React Router.
 This project was developed as a real-world client project to provide the brand with an online storefront to showcase products and allow customers to browse and purchase apparel.

 The goal of this project is to create a fast, visually appealing, and mobile-friendly shopping experience while maintaining a clean and maintainable codebase.

-# Project Overview
+## Project Overview

 This application allows customers to:

-  Browse clothing collections
+  -Browse clothing collections

-  View new arrivals
+  -View new arrivals

-  Explore individual product pages
+  -Explore individual product pages

-  Add items to a shopping cart
+  -Add items to a shopping cart

-  Navigate seamlessly between pages
+  -Navigate seamlessly between pages

-  Experience smooth animations and responsive design across devices
+  -Experience smooth animations and responsive design across devices

 The project focuses heavily on clean UI/UX design, performance, and scalable frontend architecture.

-# Features
+## Features

 Product Showcase

-  Dedicated sections for featured products and new arrivals
+  -Dedicated sections for featured products and new arrivals

-  High-quality product imagery
+  -High-quality product imagery

-  Clean layout optimized for fashion retail
+  -Clean layout optimized for fashion retail

-  Responsive Design
+  -Responsive Design

 Optimized for:

-  Desktop
+  -Desktop

-  Tablets
+  -Tablets

-  Mobile devices
+  -Mobile devices

 Tailwind CSS responsive utilities ensure consistent layouts across screen sizes.